Kadamba (2004 film)

 Kadamba is a 2004 Indian Kannada-language action drama film starring Vishnuvardhan, Bhanupriya and Naveen Krishna.
 The film is directed and written by director Suresh Krissna, making his debut in Kannada cinema and features soundtrack by Deva.
 The film is inspired by the 1974 Tamil movie Thanga Pathakkam.

 Released on 16 January 2004, the film met with mixed response.
 It was an average at the box office, however later gained appreciation from the audience after making its television premiere in Udaya TV, especially from Vishnuvardhan fans.

 Production

 The film was launched on 31 August 2003 at Hotel Ashok in Bangalore.
+During his interaction with the media, Vishnuvardhan who was cast as a cop, stated, "I have a special love for police uniform.
+I am playing a cop after four years and I always remember my grandfather who was a CID in the erstwhile Wodeyar kingdom, whenever I wear the uniform.
+Perhaps, that explains my love towards wearing the police colours."
+He added that the film was about a father-son relationship that runs into rough weather following small misunderstandings.
+It was announced that he would play the father and Naveen Krishna, his son.
+It was revealed that Bhanupriya was cast opposite to him, and that Avinash would play the role of a Home Minister, Ramesh Bhat, a trusted friend and Chi.
+Guru Dutt, a trouble shooter to Vishnuvardhan's character.

 Soundtrack

 All the songs are composed and scored by Deva.
 One of the songs "Sangathiye" is based on "Oru Pen Pura", composed by Deva for Annaamalai (1992).
 The song "Chukki Chukki" was partly based on Deva's own Tamil song "Oh Nandini" from the Tamil film Oruvan (1999) while "Baala Gopalana" is partly based on Deva's own Malayalam song "Shyamame" from Malayalam film The Prince (1996), both these films were directed by Krissna.

 Deva later reused "Banda Nodamma" as "Gaja Varanda" for Tamil film Gajendra (2004) also directed by Suresh Krissna.